 FPT carries out in-line expansion of subroutines and functions, and unwinds DO loops,

-to optimize code for speed of execution.
-The effects of the optimizations depend on
+to optimise code for speed of execution.
+The effects of the optimisations depend on

 the host architecture.
 There are trade-offs between processor speed, memory speed and

 instruction cache size.
 Run times are typically improved by 20% to 40%, and by as much

 as a factor of two or more on high performance processors inhibited by memory speed.

 Sub-program calls may interfere seriously with compiler optimisations.
 Click

 FPT comments the changes that it makes in the expanded code,